JuM1697/nextcloud_plugin_updates/README.md

 0 | OK | nothing to do
 2 | Critical | update plugins
 5 | UNKNOWN | Issues with username/password/url variables
+6 | UNKNOWN | Issues with the Nextcloud user (username, password or permissions wrong)